 I love sharing tips about my favorite form of content: VIDEO!! 🎬— Mari Smith (@MariSmith) February 20, 2021

 Check out this great infographic packed with goodies, compiled by our friends at @Animoto! 🥳#socialmediamarketing #videomarketing https://t.co/6sS5HXeZr7

 4. Don’t Abandon Email Marketing

 Email is not dead!
 It’s tempting to rely on social media platforms to increase brand awareness, but traditional email can still be a highly effective way to drive people to your website, or even specific webpages.
 An all-in-one CRM tool can make email marketing incredibly quick and easy by giving you a library of templates to choose from, as well as a simple way to manage all of your contacts in one place.
 Like all of your other digital marketing activities, your content strategy should be planned in advance to avoid contacting your email list either too much or not enough.
-With insights about customer purchases and activity from your CRM, you can better target emails to promote new products and services, or to send friendly reminders and other personalised communication.
+With insights about customer purchases and activity from your CRM, you can better target emails to promote new products and services, or to send friendly reminders and other personalized communication.

 5. Review Your Analytics Data